Horses need small amounts of feed frequently... to maintain a healthy digestive system.

 Do I need a special horse feeder?

-A fourth factor to consider when working toward feeding horses in a more natural way is the fact that wild horses foraged for feed on the ground for the most part, occasionally reaching up for tree branches or into bushes and chewing on coarser vegetation.
+A fourth consideration in feeding horses in a more natural way is the fact that wild horses foraged for feed on the ground for the most part, occasionally reaching up for tree branches or into bushes and chewing on coarser vegetation.
 Most feeders in barns and stalls force a horse to eat with the neck extended and the head raised instead of lowered.

 With the neck extended and the head up, the horse cannot properly chew its feed, the amount of saliva decreases, tooth wear is uneven and the possibility of choke or obstruction increases.
 In addition, fine debris and grass particles bombard the horse's face and neck and can lead to respiratory problems as the horse inhales the falling dust and debris.